NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Comes out one frame later
     - Hand hitbox removed
     - 6 frames less super freeze
-- 2X bones that did 6 damage now do 5 damage
+- 2X damage on bones decreased from 6 to 5
 - ARKnJ intangibility removed
 - GRKnJ intangibility removed
 - GRKnJ made a mid from a high